ironx1/_cbuild_/README.md

 # Using CBuild

 To use CBuild, you need to provide the source files and the desired command using the -b command.
 For example, let's assume we have a main.c and sum.c file.
 To compile this project, our command would be CBuild -b main.c sum.c -exe.
 This command will generate the necessary build files.
 Then, you can execute the compilation and execution processes by running the .\BUILD\build-e.bat file.
 To only run the program, you can use the command .\BUILD\run.bat.

+# Commands
+1. -b:        Required to create object files.
+2. -exe:      To create the executable file.
+3. -lstatic:  not yet in use
+4. -lshared:  not yet in use
+5. -link:     not yet in use